spfuu/shSonos/README.md

                 (unqouted: x-file-cifs://192.168.0.3/music/test.mp3)

 		response:
-			no explicit reponse, but events will be triggerd, if new track title
+			no explicit response, but events will be triggered, if new track title

 	list